streetcomplete/StreetComplete/README.md

 * Quests may be based on external sources, not just on element selection.

 ## Changeset differences compared to StreetComplete
-This section is aimed for people trying to decide whether a bad edit done in SC EE is fault of the user or of the app (EE modifications).
+This section is aimed for people trying to decide whether a bad edit done in SCEE is fault of the user or of the app (SCEE modifications).
-In general, EE changesets will contain changes very similar to normal StreetComplete changesets, with following differences:
+In general, SCEE changesets will contain changes very similar to StreetComplete changesets, with following differences:
-* `created_by` is set to `StreetComplete_ee <version>_ee`
+* `created_by` is set to `StreetComplete_ee <version>`
 * Quest type is given in `StreetComplete_ee:quest_type`
 * AddBuildingType has more possible answers, including one to change the `building` to `demolished:building`
 * AddCrossingType may change `crossing_ref`, `crossing:markings` and `traffic_calming`